querofamanetwork/GameLibrary/README.md

 # GameLibrary

-Game recommendation, analysis, and user profiling system using Steam, IGDB, and RAWG APIs.

 A personal local project focused on analyzing custom game libraries, player behavior, recommendation systems, and metadata enrichment using APIs such as Steam, RAWG, and IGDB.

 ## Features Planned